By Marianne Rimbark

 Transforming an organization and having high-performing teams goes hand in hand.
 In my talk at the Agile and Scrum conference 2022, which is available on-demand through September 29, 2022, I have shared a story of transformation, implementing Lean and Agile values and principles into our operations.
 The transformation impacted more than 500 research and development teams at Ericsson’s Business Unit Networks.

-I believe that to drive successful transformation, you need to focus on these key areas: vision, leadership, people, management, skills & capabilities, communication, processes and tools.
+I believe that to drive a successful transformation, you need to focus on these key areas: vision, leadership, people, management, skills & capabilities, communication, processes and tools.
 If you address all of these areas correctly, a successful transformation will happen.
 (Listen in to my presentation to learn more.
 On-demand access is available here through September 29, 2022.)

 The first value in the Agile manifesto is individuals and interaction.
 For me that means collaboration, communication, listening and rephrasing, ‘This is how I interpret or heard what you said,’ and evolving, ‘Your idea gave me ideas‘ — all done with respect, trust, care and growth in mind.